-As Carlos explains, "the back end is a combination of a database and a software written in a server-side language."
-The back end includes servers and databases.
+The back end is a combination of servers and databases.
 Servers control how users access files.
 Databases are organized and structured collections of data.

-Here's an example.
-When you log into a website, you enter your username or email and password.
-This information is then sent to server-side software, which ensures that your email looks like an email address and your password is structured like a password.
-If everything looks good, it sends the data to the database to ensure someone with that username and password exists.
-Then, it chooses what's important and sends it back to you in the form of your user page.
+Here's an example: When you log into a website and enter your username or email and password.
+This information is sent to the server-side software which validates the structure of your email and password.
+If everything looks good, it checks the data with the database to ensure someone with that username and password exists.
+If it does, the database will log you in and sends information back to you in the form of your user page.

 What do Back-End Developers do?

 In another post, Doug, one of our Senior Back-End Engineers, gives us an overview of what a Back-End Developer does.
 While touching on the role's capacity for problem-solving, he provides a list of common responsibilities, including: